 What is Panopticism?

 “Panopticism is one of the characteristic traits of our society.
-It’s a type of power that is applied to individuals in the form of continuous individual supervision, in the form of control, punishment, and compensation, and in the form of correction, that is, the molding and transformation of individuals in terms of certain norms.
+It’s a type of power that is applied to individuals in the form of continuous individual supervision, in the form of control, punishment, and compensation, and in the form of correction, that is, the moulding and transformation of individuals in terms of certain norms.
 This threefold aspect of panopticism – surveillance, control, correction – seems to be a fundamental and characteristic dimension of the power relations that exist in our society. (…) Today we live in a society programmed basically by Bentham, a panoptic society, a society where panopticism reigns.”
 (Foucault 70)

 A panoptic society, therefore, can be thought of as one in which citizens feel they are under constant supervision, which makes them behave simply out of fear of being caught doing something they are not allowed to do.